-You can access GitHub repositories by SSH as mentioned above, but in case you need to access more repositories, you will hit a GitHub limitation on the SSH key usage (one key can be used only for one repository).
-There are several ways to work around this limitation.
+Access via SSH is possible (as mentioned above), but in case you need to access more than one repository, you will hit a GitHub limitation on allowed SSH key usage (since one key can be used only for one repository).

-For smaller deployments, you can use HTTPS authentication using a personal access token and your account, see Creating an access token for command-line use.
+For smaller deployments, use HTTPS authentication with a personal access token and your GitHub account, see Creating an access token for command-line use.

-For a bigger setup, it is usually better to create dedicated user for Weblate, assign him the SSH key generated in Weblate and grant him access to all repositories you want.
+For bigger setups, it is usually better to create a dedicated user for Weblate, assign it the public SSH key generated in Weblate and grant it access to all the repositories you want to translate.

-On Hosted Weblate, adding weblate user is enough to grant the service access to the repository.
-Once you invite the bot, it accepts the invitation within five minutes and you can use SSH URL to access your repo (for example git@github.com:WeblateOrg/weblate.git').
-This is same as described in Pushing changes from Hosted Weblate.
+On Hosted Weblate, adding the weblate user is enough to grant the service access to a repository.
+Once invited, the bot accepts the invitation within five minutes, and as with Pushing changes from Hosted Weblate, you can use the SSH URL to access your repo (for example git@github.com:WeblateOrg/weblate.git').